dmbarbour/glas/docs/GlasDesign.md

 ### Automated Testing

-For lightweight automatic testing, Glas systems will follow a convention where modules with name `test-*` should produce a test program, which is then evaluated with access to 'fork' effects for fuzzing of input.
+For lightweight automatic testing, Glas systems will follow a convention where modules with name `test-*` should produce a test program.
+The test program is then evaluated with access to 'fork' effects for fuzzing of input.
 Effects API:

 * **fork** - response is unit or failure, non-deterministically.
 * **log:Message** - arbitrary output message to simplify debugging.

-Test programs are stack neutral.
+Test programs should be stack neutral.
 Input to the test program is based on a sequence of 'fork' results.
 Primary output is success or failure of the program, though reflection on logged messages and location of failure would be visible for debugging.

-The test program will be evaluated many times with different forks, and each test's fork sequence can be recorded as a binary for replay.
+The test program can be evaluated many times with different forks, and a test's fork history can be recorded as a binary for replay.
+Usefully, each fork is essentially independent so we can continue a test with prior errors, yet incremental computing is also feasible where we cache the computations up to a fork.

 Forks can select subtests, randomize parameters, and simulate non-deterministic or variable environments.
 When there are only a few forks, the system will test exhaustively.
-Otherwise, a good test environment will use heuristics and whitebox analysis to select forks, aiming for maximal branch coverage and efficient error discovery.
+Otherwise, a good test environment might use heuristics and analysis to search for useful forks, aiming for branch coverage and error discovery.

 ### User Applications